autosome-ru/BABACHI/README.md

-# BAD Segmentation
+# BABACHI

-BAD Segmentation is a tool for constant Background Allelic Dosage (BAD) genome regions calling from non-phased heterozygous SNPs.
+BABACHI is a tool for constant Background Allelic Dosage (BAD) genome regions calling from non-phased heterozygous SNPs.
 It is aimed at estimation of BAD on low-coverage sequencing data, where the precise estimation of allelic copy numbers is not possible.